kobman/KOBman/README.md

 ## Adding new features

-For new features creation , you have to edit (add file 'kobman-*' ) extention script in the below listed directory,test it & publish
+For new features creation , you have to create a new file (extention script) in the below listed directory,test it & publish

         ./kobman/env/